MartinPacker/Db2-DDF-Analysis-Tool/README.md

 **Note:** Because this is RECFM=VB you could make the LRECL even larger than 4096.
 There is no space wasted with a long LRECL because the RECFM is VB.

+### Sample Reporting Program SSIDCORR

+This is a two step SORT program, showing many of the most useful techniques.
+It comprises two steps:

+1. SUMSSIDS - Producing a list of Db2 subsystem IDs
+1. SUMCORRS - Producting a list of Db2 correlation IDs

+The output from this will be two Comma-Separated-Value members of the reporting data set - SUMSSIDS and SUMCORRS.
+A reasonable step would be to download these and import them into a spreadsheet, where you could sort them on a number of columns and report on them.
+(This repository doesn't currently contain any workstation code.)

+## Tailoring

+You will need to globally edit the following variables to suit your environment:

+* **&lt;HLQ&gt;** - High Level Qualifier e.g. `PACKER`.
+* **&lt;QUAL2&gt;** - Second Level Qualifier e.g. `CLIENTA`.
+I would not make this more than 1 level as some of the data sets will run out of qualifiers.
+* **&lt;SYSOUT&gt;** - SYSOUT specification e.g. `K,HOLD=YES`.
+* **&lt;SDSNMACS&gt;** - Db2 Macro Library e.g. `DB2.V12.SDSNMACS`.
+* **&lt;UNIT&gt;** - Disk unit e.g. `SYSDA`.